You’ve probably already understood: launching a successful referral program for your taxi business requires calculating and analyzing its impact.

 As you see, our platform is gathering a lot of data for analyzing referral campaigns.
 Because you can create as many referrals as you wish, there’s also a possibility to compare the results of different programs and see what works best.

-You’ve the most definitely noticed the “Analytics” tab in your company panel.
+You’ve the most definitely noticed the “Analytics” tab in your My hub.
 It is the place where all the statistics about your company are stored.
 And presented with very cute diagrams.

 For the stats about the referral programs you’ve got to look for the one looking like a yellow doughnut: